-In this day and age we are very lucky to be able to tap into a lot of free apps that can really make our lives easier.
+In this day and age we are very lucky to be able to tap into a lot of technology that can really make our lives easier and knowing which are the best apps for Greece can make visiting it a lot more enjoyable and stress-free.

-Gone are the days of having to print out reams of paperwork when traveling nor fumbling around with paper maps, guidebooks, and other cumbersome ( and often inaccurate) tools.
+Gone are the days of having to print out reams of paperwork when traveling or fumbling around with paper maps, guidebooks, and other cumbersome ( and often inaccurate) tools.

-This article covers the tools and websites that we think are the best for travelling in Greece.
+This article covers the tools and websites that we think are the best for traveling in Greece.

 Greece Travel Secrets